ahuggel/SwissRailwayClock/docs/README.md

 For more ideas how to save memory, you can search the [Garmin Developer forum].
 Also, keep in mind that the resulting optimized design and code to save a few bytes here and there often violates common software development best practices.
 The optimized design and code may not look right.
 Fortunately, [Prettier Monkey C] takes care of some optimizations (which the compiler should really do, so that the available language features can actually be used in a real program), like, e.g., making sure that the use of ```enum``` does not incur a memory penalty.

 Memory optimizations can be measured with the simulator's "Active Memory" utility, which reports the size of the application code and data as well as other useful information.

+[^2]: This tool would be even more useful if it also showed the *average* partial update execution time, i.e., the actual metric that is limited.

 ## Compatible devices